What is an Ecommerce business?

 According to the research – online sales share continues to grow.
 In 2017, it was around 13%, and it is to grow by up to 17% by 2022.

 Online shopping means that you can purchase anything online.
 Payment is an integral part of e-commerce.
-A payment gateway integrated with your business website offers your customers to complete the purchase efficiently.
+A payment gateway integrated with your business website lets customers complete the purchase efficiently.

-Customers expect a variety of payment options, and the retailer must offer preferred methods.
+Customers expect various payment options, and the retailer must offer preferred methods.